everest-engineering/lhotse/README.md

 [Project Lombok](https://projectlombok.org/) greatly reduces the need for hand cranking tedious boilerplate code.

-The build system is [Gradle](https://gradle.org/) and it supports all of the above.
+The build system is [Gradle](https://gradle.org/) and it supports all the above.

 ## IntelliJ configuration